kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 ### Generating Keystore and Hash

-First we go to our app and generate a keystore for our app:
+First we go to our app and generate a keystore for our app called `kitchensink`

-`keytool -genkey -v -keystore <yourkeystorename>.keystore -alias androiddebugkey`

-In our case we will call it `kitchensink`

 `keytool -genkey -v -keystore kitchensink.keystore -alias androiddebugkey`

-Next we generate a key hash:

-`keytool -exportcert -alias androiddebugkey -keystore <yourkeystorename>.keystore | openssl sha1 -binary | openssl base64`

-I our case referencing the `kitchensink.keystore` we just generated.
+Next we generate a key hash referencing the `kitchensink.keystore` we just generated.

 `keytool -exportcert -alias androiddebugkey -keystore kitchensink.keystore | openssl sha1 -binary | openssl base64`